 The only inconvenient I can think of for a stroller’s use in Japan are:

-- Stairs (it is really annoying to have to take a stroller through stairs when elevators are not available).
+- Stairs (it is annoying to have to take a stroller through stairs when elevators are not available).

-- Crowded trains are a true problem in Japan, specially during rush hour.
+- Crowded trains are a true problem in Japan, especially during rush hour.
 Sometimes, it’s really difficult to get a person on a crowded train, so I let you imagine how hard it is to fit a stroller.